-It was a hot summer day when I made my first trip to Venice.
-I had just turned 21 and, like so many other young people, I was looking for adventure and new experiences.
-I could not imagine that this trip would change the course of my life.
+It was a hot summer day when I took my first trip to Venice.
+I had just turned 21 and, like many other young people, I was looking for adventures and new experiences.
+I couldn't imagine that that trip would change the course of my life.

-I immediately fell in love with the city, its canals, its palaces and its masks.
-I could not resist the fascination of those extraordinary objects, which represented the beauty, culture and history of the city.
-So I decided to move to Venice and start working with masks.
+I immediately fell in love with the city, its canals, its buildings and its masks.
+I couldn't resist the charm of those extraordinary objects, which represented the beauty, culture and history of the city.
+I therefore decided to move to Venice and start working with masks.

-I started out as an apprentice in an expert craftsman's workshop, who taught me all the secrets of working with wood and papier-mâché.
-I learned to make masks for Carnivals, plays and street performances.
-My teacher showed me how to bring to life the most diverse characters, from the tragic to the comic, from the serious to the funny.
+I started as an apprentice in the workshop of an expert craftsman, who taught me all the secrets of woodworking and papier-mâché.
+I learned to create masks for Carnivals, theatrical performances and street performances.
+My teacher showed me how to bring the most diverse characters to life, from the tragic to the comic, from the serious to the funny.

 Over time, I became a skilled craftsman and became a partner of my master.
 I began to create increasingly complex and original masks, inspired by Venetian traditions and culture.
-My workshop soon became very well known and my clients came from all over the world.
+My shop soon became very well known and my customers came from all over the world.

-But not only the work made me happy, also the city and its inhabitants made me feel at home, the Italians were always very affectionate and with a great sense of humour, tragicomic and funny.
+But not only did the work make me happy, the city and its inhabitants also made me feel at home, the Italians were always very affectionate and with a great sense of humor, tragicomic and funny.

-After starting my life in Venice, I started to know the city in a different way.
-I was no longer just a tourist, but a resident who saw tourists from all over the world arrive.
-Every day I met new people to share stories and listen to the Italian language that I loved so much every day.
+After starting my life in Venice, I started to get to know the city differently.
+I was no longer just a tourist, but a resident who saw tourists arriving from all over the world.
+Every day I met new people with whom I could share stories and listen to the Italian language that I loved so much every day.

 Italian culture is so full of self-love, the people are culturally rich and always on the cutting edge of fashion and art.
 Everywhere there were art exhibits, paintings and sculptures for me to admire.
 I loved walking through the streets of Venice and discovering hidden corners, ancient churches and palaces with incredible stories.

 My life in Venice has been full of anecdotes and adventures.
-I met many friends with whom I shared a thousand stories, we drank in the city, we ate together, we slept on the street and we had so much fun.
+I met many friends with whom I shared a thousand stories, we drank in the city, we ate together, we slept on the streets and we had a lot of fun.
 I have spent many very cold winters, but Venice retained an enviable magic.

 I worked in my laboratory day and night, I was in love with my work, my laboratory and everything that happened there.
-I was really happy making my own venetian masks.
-My hands were always wet and dirty with paper and glue, and they were also dirty with chalk plaster.
-My clothes were always stained or with some defect due to my work, but that didn't matter to me, I was proud of my work and of being a craftsman.
+I was really happy to create my Venetian masks.
+My hands were always wet and dirty with paper and glue, and they were also dirty with chalk lumps.
+My clothes were always stained or had some defect due to my work, but that didn't matter to me, I was proud of my work and of being a craftsman.

 My friends and I spent our evenings exploring the canals of Venice, admiring the old buildings and palaces.
-Once, while we were having an aperitif on a terrace, we saw a procession of decorated boats pass below us.
-It was a wonderful show that I will never forget.
+Once, while we were drinking an aperitif on a terrace, we saw a procession of decorated boats pass beneath us.
+It was a wonderful sight that I will never forget.

 I also remember a particular night when my friend Ale and I decided to sleep on the street.
 We choose a quiet place near the church of San San Pantalone and lie down on the steps of the church.
-It was a hot night, but we were so tired that we quickly fell asleep.
-However, when we woke up the next morning, we realized we had slept in a place with a stunning view.
+It was a warm night, but we were so tired that we fell asleep quickly.
+However, when we woke up the next morning, we realized that we had slept in a place with a breathtaking view.

 Venice is a city full of stories and anecdotes.
 I lived there for many years and never got tired of discovering new things about it.
-I'm grateful for all the adventures I've had there and all the wonderful people I've met.
+I'm grateful for all the adventures I had there and all the wonderful people I met.

-Over time I understood that Venice was not only a beautiful city, but my city, I also understood that it was a city full of life and interesting people.
-I had come to love Venice not only for its beauty, but also for its stories, culture and people.
-Now, every time I go back to Venice, I feel at home and I'm grateful that I started my life in this wonderful city.
+Over time I understood that Venice was not just a beautiful city, but my city, I also understood that it was a city full of life and interesting people.
+I had learned to love Venice not only for its beauty, but also for its stories, its culture and its people.
+Now, every time I return to Venice, I feel at home and I am grateful to have started my life in this wonderful city.
 Venice will always have a special place in my heart.